kpocza/GoSharp/docs/examples.md

 }
 ```

-In Go# we have to catch the ChannelClosedException to avoid program termination:
+In Go# we have to catch the ChannelClosedException to avoid unexpected program termination:

 ```c#